irfwish/RemoteInstaller/README.md

 # Installation

-Copy the code from RemoteInstaller.lua and paste into a new module.
+Copy the code from RemoteInstaller.lua and paste into a new ReplicatedStorage module.

 Go to Server.lua and copy that code, paste it into serverScriptService a NORMAL script.